gravity-ui/uikit/src/components/ArrowToggle/README.md

 <!--/GITHUB_BLOCK-->

 `ArrowToggle` is a component for displaying the chevron icon.
-It be rotated to point in four directions, and can be usef to display dropdown lists, cut components, etc.
+It be rotated to point in four directions, and can be used to display dropdown lists, cut components, etc.

 ## Appearance